djbooth007/tallycoin_connect/README.md

 # Tallycoin Connect

+**Decentralize the money.**

-Install on home bitcoin node for retrieval of payment information by Tallycoin.
+Install Tallycoin Connect on a bitcoin node to allow for the retrieval of lightning invoices via [Tallycoin](https://tallycoin.app).
 LND required.

 ## Download Tallycoin Connect